koenbuyens/oauth-2.0-security-cheat-sheet/README.md

 Refresh tokens are handle-based.
 Access tokens can be either.

 **OpenID/Connect** is an authentication mechanism built on top of the authZ code grant.
+The server also returns an identity token (JWT) containing information about the user.

 There are two types of clients:
 - A **Public Client** is an Oauth Client that cannot store client secrets securely.
 This category includes mobile applications, single page applications, and desktop clients as an attacker is able to extract the secrets by downloading those applications.